pmq20/ruby-packer/README.md

 ## Get Started

 It takes less than 5 minutes to pack any project with Ruby Packer.
 You won't need to modify a single line of code in your application, no matter how you developed it as long as it works in plain Ruby!

+To build `rubyc` you must have a C compiler and the necessary toolchain to build ruby and the libraries stuffed inside rubyc which include at least:
+* gdbm
+* libffi
+* ncurses
+* openssl
+* readline
+* yaml
+* zlib

+If you are unsure if your toolchain is complete then trying to build `rubyc` will let you know you are missing something.
+Unfortunately it may tell you with some unfamiliar message.
+Please file an issue here if this occurs.

+Once your toolchain is set up run `bundle`.
+To compile your own `rubyc` run:

+	bundle exec rake rubyc

+Or:

+	rm rubyc; ruby -Ilib bin/rubyc bin/rubyc -o rubyc

+Remember that rubyc includes all the files from the current directory in the built executable.
+You must *delete the prior rubyc* or your squashfs will *continually grow larger* and the embedded squashfs *compile time will be very, very long*.

+If you make changes to the stuffed libraries or the compiler you may need to add the `--clean-tmpdir` argument to `rubyc` for a clean rebuild.

-### Install on macOS
+### Get Started on macOS

 First install the prerequisites: